Snaacky/thewiki/docs/guides/quality.md

 - **Level/profile** - The maximum resolution and bitrate specified within the AVC/HEVC standard. *A higher level/profile means lower compatibility and more processing power required to decode*
   - *See [Levels for AVC (H.264)](https://en.wikipedia.org/wiki/Advanced_Video_Coding#Levels) and [Levels for HEVC (H.265)](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding_tiers_and_levels#Levels)*

-==- :icon-note: Reading the File Name
+==- :icon-info: Understanding the file name

 The file name for a release will typically look like one of the following: